datacite/tasks/product_specifications/FBF44gf/readme.md

 Feature: Getting all scholarly outputs linked to an organisation

-        Scenario Outline: Getting all scholarly outputs linked to an organisation when creator.nameIdentifier.affiliantionIdentifier equals Organisation's ROR-Id
+        Scenario: Getting all scholarly outputs linked to an organisation when creator.nameIdentifier.affiliantionIdentifier equals Organisation's ROR-Id

             Given there exist DOIs with creator.nameIdentifier.affiliantionIdentifier equals Organisation's ROR-Id, When that the user is in a Organisation Page Then the page should display a list of the  DOIs

-        Scenario Outline: Getting all scholarly outputs linked to an organisation when reator.nameIdentifier equals Organisation's ROR-Id
+        Scenario: Getting all scholarly outputs linked to an organisation when reator.nameIdentifier equals Organisation's ROR-Id

             Given there exist DOIs with creator.nameIdentifier equals Organisation's ROR-Id, When that the user is in a Organisation Page Then the page should display a list of the  DOIs

-        Scenario Outline: Getting all scholarly outputs linked to an organisation when contributor.nameIdentifier equals Organisation's ROR-Id
+        Scenario: Getting all scholarly outputs linked to an organisation when contributor.nameIdentifier equals Organisation's ROR-Id

             Given there exist DOIs with contributor.contributorType equals "Sponsor" And with contributor.nameIdentifier equals Organisation's ROR-Id,
              When that the user is in a Organisation Page Then the page should display a list of the  DOIs

-        Scenario Outline: Getting all scholarly outputs linked to an organisation when contributor.nameIdentifier.affiliantion equals Organisation's ROR-Id,
+        Scenario: Getting all scholarly outputs linked to an organisation when contributor.nameIdentifier.affiliantion equals Organisation's ROR-Id,

             Given there exist DOIs with contributor.contributorType equals "Sponsor" And with contributor.nameIdentifier.affiliantion equals Organisation's ROR-Id,